tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/数据加工/加工实战案例/单行文本日志结构化_intl_en.md

 ## Use Case

 Tom has collected a log to CLS.
 The log does not use a fixed separator and is in single-line text format.
-Now Tom wants to structure the log and **extract the log time, log level, operation, and URL information** from the text for subsequent search and analysis.
+Now Tom wants to structuralize the log and **extract the log time, log level, operation, and URL information** from the text for subsequent search and analysis.

 ## Scenario Analysis